BillRaymond/agile-in-action-podcast-repo/_posts/2022-12-13-introducing-the-development-manager-a-scrum-master-s-best-friend.md

 So the product owner decides what the team should work on, but the SCRUM master ensures it has been executed efficiently using the SCRUM framework.

 you can look at the SCRUM master as kind of being a manager for that team in some ways, because they do tend to help remove roadblocks.
 They do tend to be someone that you might go to in order to help make some improvements.

 ### How the Development Manager and SCRUM Master Work Together

 **Bill Raymond:** And so can you talk a little bit about how the development manager and the SCRUM master role work together?

-**Martin Lohmann:** Yeah, and also maybe I should go back to the title of our article, &quot;A SCRUM Master's Best Friend.&quot; And I think we added that to be a little provocative because I think, when I've been talking to SCRUM master, I think most SCRUM masters have an inherent skepticism towards managers.
+**Martin Lohmann:** Yeah, and also maybe I should go back to the title of our article, "A SCRUM Master's Best Friend."
+And I think we added that to be a little provocative because I think, when I've been talking to SCRUM master, I think most SCRUM masters have an inherent skepticism towards managers.
 And I think also from my own experience, if you're working in an organization where managers to not have an agile mindset, you would like to get them as far away as possible.

 **Martin Lohmann:** So the idea here actually to turn the thing around, that a manager can also be your best friend as a SCRUM master.
 And I see these roles as complimenting each other.
 Because as Ender mentioned before, some organizations, they choose to have the SCRUM master as the people manager, but that kind of tilts the balance because you will liken SCRUM that the three roles, product owner, developer, and SCRUM master, they are equal.

 **Martin Lohmann:** So if you're making the SCRUM master the manager of the team, suddenly you have made one of the roles more powerful than the other, so you don't want that.
 But the other hand, sometimes within teams, you need some management support.
 For instance, if you go into an agile transformation, some developers may still have the mindset that they have been judged or rewarded based only on the technical skills.
 So when the SCRUM master says, yeah, you should do some testing, you should learn all the skills, they would think this is not something which will help my career.
 It's not something that will help me getting a salary raise.
 But then you have the development manager thinking, doing the talk to these developers and explain to them there are new expectations here in the company.

 **Martin Lohmann:** Actually, we will value your learning more skills.
 You are already a brilliant C# developer, maybe you should learn other skills.

 **Martin Lohmann:** But if you say that as a SCRUM master, maybe they think, Hey, this guy is just like this agile fanatic, I've been here for so many years, I know how this organization works.